Franz Pfanner

-Franz Pfanner, CMM (25 September 1825 – 24 May 1909), also anglicised as Francis Pfanner, was an Austrian Catholic monk and founder of what would become the Mariannhillers.
-He was a member of the Trappists, from whom the new order was branched off.
+Franz Pfanner, CMM (also Francis; 25 September 1825 – 24 May 1909) was an Austrian Catholic monk and founder of what would become the Mariannhillers.
+He was formerly a member of the Trappists, from whom the new order was branched off.

 Pfanner founded the Mariannhill Monastery in South Africa and the Trappist Mariastern Abbey in Banja Luka, Bosnia and Herzegovina.
 He also founded the Missionary Sisters of the Precious Blood.

 Life

 Born as Wendelinus Pfanner to farmers Francis Anton and Anna Maria Fink Pfanner on 25 September 1825, Pfanner attended high schools in Feldkirch and humanistic studies at Innsbruck.
 Later, he studied philosophy in Padua (1845) and theology in Brixen (1846).
 In 1848, he battled tuberculosis.
 On 27 July 1850, he was appointed parish priest at Haselstauden, near Dornbirn.